 - Adheres to, supports, and models all Birchtree policies and procedures for staff with professionalism

 - Consistently models the Birchtree Philosophy for colleagues and direct instruction staff

 Candidates must have Special Education certification or an Educational Intern License or Statement of Eligibility issued by the New Hampshire Department of Education.
 They must also have the ability to work effectively on a team; experience in teaching individuals with autism; basic computer literacy; excellent communication skills (written and spoken); and comprehensive fluency with varied and appropriate reading and/or math curricular resources.

 To perform essential functions of the job, one must be physically capable of standing, stretching, bending, walking, running, and lifting/transporting a minimum of 60 lbs.
 Must be capable of moving and thinking quickly under stressful situations and able to function in a fast-paced environment.

-Qualified candidates should send a cover letter and resume to Sarah Ouellette, Human Resources Director, email@example.com.
+Please submit a letter of interest and current resume to Sarah Ouellette, Human Resources Director at firstname.lastname@example.org.